Aaron-212/NovaGothic/README.md

 For the latest release, head over to the [Nova Gothic Release Page](https://github.com/Aaron-212/NovaGothic/releases).
 Download the zip, extract it, and you'll find the font distributed in two formats:

-- **Static**: Includes four OTFs for different weights.
+- **Static**: Includes four TTFs for different weights.
-- **Variable**: Contains a variable OTF and a variable WOFF2 file for more flexibility in weight.
+- **Variable**: Contains a variable TTF and a variable WOFF2 file for more flexibility in weight.

 Choose according to your needs and follow the installation procedure for your system.